Welcome to SFAC

 Orphaned & abandoned children in developing countries given the human dignity of: -

-a) A family life - preventing separation in the first place with community development
+a) A family life - preventing separation in the first place with emphasis on community development

 b) Reunification with their families and communities (where possible, safe and appropriate)